darkquasar/book.threathunterz.com/dabook/docs/incident-response/chapter-01/ir12-decision-making-models.md

 > Rationality is a criterion used in the decision that is theoretically grounded on the presupposition that the agents are _intendedly_ rational.
 In other words, the agents _value_ rationality as a criterion of choice and it is in this sense, and by this route, that rationality is taken as an explaining principle.[^HerbertSimonRat2]

-In the field of decision making, this means that, broadly speaking, any decision making model can be broken down into two categories:
+In the field of decision making, this means that, broadly speaking, any decision making model can be ascribed to one of two frameworks:

 - Global Rationality (aka the plainly "rational" approach)
 - Bounded Rationality (the constrained or limited rationality approach)